AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex4.md

 ![DSW](./images/score.png)

 In the next step, you again have to select an Input Dataset.
-Let's choose the **Platform Demo - Car Insurance Interactions**-dataset.
+Let's choose the **AEP Demo - Car Insurance Interactions**-dataset.

 ![DSW](./images/scoreinput.png)